-There are three primary digestion hormones with some fancy names: gastrin
+There are three primary digestion hormones with some fancy names: gastrin, cholecystokinin, and secretin.

 First there's gastrin.
-It's released in the stomach by peptide-containing chime.
+It's released in the stomach by peptide-containing chyme.
 That's the gooey mess of partially digested food.
-It stimulates the secretion of gastric acid—aka hydrochloric acid (HCl)— by the parietal cells, which then gets to work breaking down that leftover slice of pepperoni pizza.
+This hormone stimulates the secretion of gastric acid—aka hydrochloric acid (HCl)— by the parietal cells, which then gets to work breaking down that leftover slice of pepperoni pizza.
 It also makes those chief cells secrete pepsinogen so proper digestion can occur.

 Cholecystokinin gets released when amino acid- or fatty acid-enriched chyme greets the small intestine.
 When it swoops into action, this hormone will stimulate the release of bile and pancreatic digestion enzymes that can further break down the food.
-Since it's multi-talented, it also will block peristalsis and gastric emptying, keeping the chyme in the intestine until it's good and ready to move further down the digestive system.
+Since it's multi-talented, it also blocks peristalsis (muscle contractions that move food through the digestive system) and gastric emptying, keeping the chyme in the intestine until it's good and ready to move further down the digestive system.

-) release.
+Secretin is released by the pancreas when the acidic chyme gets to the small intestine, and it's the stuff that stimulates bicarbonate (HCO3-) release.
 This way, all that acid the stomach just whipped up doesn't chew up the intestinal lining in the duodenum.
 That highly acidic environment was great for the stomach, whose hardy walls can tolerate it as it breaks down food.
 That corrosive environment doesn't play so well in the intestine, which is where secretin comes in.
 It's one of cholecystokinin's best buds, and they work together in releasing those pancreatic enzymes.
-This is teamwork at its molecular finest.
+This is molecular teamwork at its finest.

-For those hormones, showing up and doing their thing is part of the regular digestive process.
-There are other hormones that are only released when things get out of whack.
+For these three hormones, showing up and doing their thing is part of the regular digestive process.
+Other hormones are only released when things get out of whack.
 When duty calls, these hormones swoop into action.
 Think of them sort of like a chemical SWAT team.
 These hormones kick in and help with osmoregulation and blood pressure when the body's balance gets off-kilter.
 Since we just finished talking about maintaining water and salt balance in the kidney, we'll look at the hormones that help in that process: